 References

 Proposal documents should be formatted according to the Publication Manual of the American Psychological Association, Seventh Edition, and submitted in an electronic format (preferably MS Word or PDF).
+Please note, the IRB approval and Tax forms should be attached separately to the application and not included in the main document.

 Applicants who previously received Grants-in-Aid funding from the committee must include an additional abstract (200 words or less) in their proposal application that succinctly summarizes the previous research funded by the award.